Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 KPI tracking

-Dashboards are often centered around key performance indicators (KPIs), helping businesses track progress toward goals.
+Dashboards are often centered around KPIs, helping businesses track progress toward goals.
 Common metrics include sales revenue, website traffic, inventory levels, and customer satisfaction.

 The most effective dashboards don't just display every available metric.
 They surface the specific KPIs that matter to each role.
 A marketing manager tracking campaign performance needs different numbers than a CFO monitoring cash flow.
 Generic, one-size-fits-all dashboards often fail because they show everyone the same thing, regardless of what they actually need to act on.

 To keep those KPIs consistent across teams, many organizations use a semantic layer and reusable metrics.
-The idea is simple: define a calculated field once, certify it, and use it everywhere, so a logic change updates across all data visualization dashboards without someone hunting down 42 copies of the same calculation.
+Define a calculated field once, certify it, and use it everywhere.
+A logic change then updates across all data visualization dashboards without someone hunting down 42 copies of the same calculation.

 How to choose the right visualization for your data

-One of the most common dashboard mistakes is picking the wrong chart type.
-A beautiful visualization that doesn't match your data is just a pretty picture, it won't help anyone make better decisions that matter.
+Picking the wrong chart type?
+One of the most common dashboard mistakes.
+A beautiful visualization that does not match your data is just a pretty picture.
+It won't help anyone make sound decisions that matter.

 Matching data to visuals